The Call to be an Extraordinary Minister of Holy Communion

 If you cannot serve at your scheduled time please choose the appropriate option below:

-If you have internet access and you are aware of this more than a week prior to your scheduled time, log on to MSP and request a swap.
+If you have internet access, log on to MSP and request a swap.
 When someone accepts the swap you will be notified via email.
 If it is as late as the week immediately prior to your scheduled Mass, still request a swap through MSP but also call your Ministry Scheduling Leader so they can monitor the situation in case no one accepts the swap.

 If you do not have internet access advise your Ministry Scheduling Leader that you will need a replacement.
 You should then try to find a replacement yourself for that date.
 If you are able to find someone, notify your Ministry Scheduling Leader so the change can be made in MSP.
 If it is as late as the week immediately prior to your scheduled Mass, call your Ministry Scheduling Leader so they can assist you in finding a replacement.